A Digital Marketing Agency in Johannesburg, South Africa

 Optimizing your images can make a huge difference to the loading speed of your pages.
 This should ideally be done before you upload them to your site.
-You need to ensure that the dimensions (height and width) of your images are close to the final display size - there's no sense in using a 4000x3000 pixel image when it will be displayed at 400x300 pixels.
-The file size of your images is also important - use the right file type (generally .png for graphics, .jpg for photos) and try to get them to a maximum of 100 to 200kB.
+You need to ensure that the dimensions (height and width) of your images are close to the final display size – there’s no sense in using a 4000×3000 pixel image when it will be displayed at 400×300 pixels.
+The file size of your images is also important.
+Use the right file type – PNG and JPG are gradually being replaced by modern formats like WEBP – and try to get them to a maximum of 100 to 200kB.

-Make sure that your browser caching is set up properly.
+Make sure that your browser cache is set up properly.
 Your browser stores elements from your site so that it can load them faster the second time you visit a page.
 It uses instructions stored on your website to decide how often to refresh these elements.
-Elements which change infrequently, like images, can have a long cache time, resulting in fewer downloads and faster load times.
+Elements that change infrequently, like images, can have a long cache time, resulting in fewer downloads and faster load times.

 With more than 37,000 websites being hacked every day, website security should be on every website owner’s mind.
 Upcoming legislation makes business owners responsible for the safekeeping of their customers’ data, which means that it’s vital that your website be properly secured.

 A TLS/SSL certificate is an important part of this security, but you should understand that all it does is encrypt your data in transit – when information is being sent to or from your web server.

 It does nothing to prevent hackers from getting into your hosting account and installing malware or replacing your home page with one of those nasty political rants.